D'Hondt method: Variations

-In some cases such as the Czech regional elections, the first divisor (when the party has no seats so far, which is normally 1) was raised to favour larger parties and eliminate small ones.
+In some cases such as the Czech regional elections, the first divisor (when the party has no seats so far, which is normally 1) is raised to create an effective threshold, favoring larger parties and eliminating small ones.
 In the Czech case, it is set to 1.42 (approximately $\sqrt{2}$, termed the Koudelka coefficient after the politician who introduced it).

-The term "modified D'Hondt" has also been given to the use of the D'Hondt method in the additional member system used for the Scottish Parliament, Senedd (Welsh Parliament), and London Assembly, in which after constituency seats have been allocated to parties by first-past-the-post, D'Hondt is applied for the allocation of list seats, taking into account for each party the number of constituency seats it has won.
-When the seats allocated by D'hondt to a party are greater than the constituency seats that party has won, the extra seats are taken from list seats.

-In 1989 and 1992, ACT Legislative Assembly elections were conducted by the Australian Electoral Commission using the "modified d'Hondt" electoral system.
+In 1989 and 1992, ACT Legislative Assembly elections were conducted by the Australian Electoral Commission using a modified d'Hondt electoral system.
 The electoral system consisted of the d'Hondt system, the Australian Senate system of proportional representation, and various methods for preferential voting for candidates and parties, both within and across party lines.
 The process involves 8 stages of scrutiny.
 ABC elections analyst Antony Green has described the modified d'Hondt system used in the ACT as a "monster ... that few understood, even electoral officials who had to wrestle with its intricacies while spending several weeks counting the votes".
+It was replaced with the Hare-Clark system from 1995 onward.

-Some systems allow parties to associate their lists together into a single kartel in order to overcome the threshold, while some systems set a separate threshold for cartels.
-In a system of proportional representation in which the country is divided in multiple electoral districts, such as Belgium the threshold to obtain one seat can be very high (5% of votes since 2003), which also favors larger parties.
-Therefore, some parties pool their voters in order to gain more (or any) seats.
+Because of the strong seat bias in D'Hondt, some systems allow parties to associate their lists together into a single electoral alliance in order to overcome the threshold and win more (or any) seats.
+Some systems set a separate threshold for such alliances.
+In a system of proportional representation where the country is divided in multiple electoral district (such as Belgium) the threshold to obtain one seat can be very high (5% of votes in a district since 2003), which also favors larger parties.